sourmash-bio/sourmash_plugin_branchwater/src/README.md

-The Rust source lives here, under `src/.`.
+The Rust source is in `lib.rs`.

-See `python/branchwater/` for the Python modules!
+The Python source code is under `python/`, and tests under `python/tests/`.